Advising

 Jason Protass

-Director of Undergraduate Studies, William A. Dyer Jr. Assistant Professor of the Humanities -
+Director of Undergraduate Studies, Associate Professor of Religious Studies -

 Harold Roth